Fat distributions with Reeb directions need not be complex contact: Further open questions

 Possessing Reeb directions is not a homotopy-invariant property but it is a $\Diff$-invariant property.
 It would thus be interesting to understand further analytic and topological properties of the inclusion of the space of fat distribution-germs with Reeb directions within the class of all fat distribution-germs.

 Figure \ref{fig:hierarchy} showcases a tree depicting different classes of $(4,6)$ distribution-germs defined by $\operatorname{Diff}$-invariant conditions, ordered by inclusion.
 Each vertical arrow indicates that the class on top contains the class below.
-Theorem \ref{thm:global} implies that not every fat-distribution germ with Reeb directions is locally diffeomorphic to an element in the class directly below (i.e. complex-contact) and, furthermore, Theorem \ref{thm: mainCodimension} shows that there are infinitely many of such instances.
+Theorem \ref{thm: existence} implies that not every fat-distribution germ with Reeb directions is locally diffeomorphic to an element in the class directly below (i.e. complex contact).
 It would be interesting to understand analytic properties for the inclusion represented by the arrow directly above; i.e. for the space of fat distribution-germs with Reeb directions within the space of all fat distributions. \begin{remark} Note that the subdivision in Figure \ref{fig:hierarchy} is not exhaustive.
 There are classes of germs not represented in the tree such as e.g. the class of parabolic germs or any class of distribution germs with Reeb directions that are not fat nor hyperbolic, among other classes.
 We just depict the main germ-types discussed in the article. \end{remark}

-It would be of interest to understand as well the analogous question that motivated this work but in the hyperbolic setting.
+It is of great interest to understand as well the analogous question that motivated this work but in the hyperbolic setting.
 The product of two real-contact germs, often called the \textit{flat} hyperbolic-germ in the literature (see \cite{CE2003}), represents the notion analogous to the complex contact structure germ but in the hyperbolic setting \cite{CE2003}.
 Note that both are called, respectively, the flat model (in the elliptic and hyperbolic settings, respectively) \cite{CE2003} and they both admit two Reeb directions (see Example \ref{ex: complex-contact} and Example \ref{ex:productcontact} below).
 To the best of the author's knowledge, it is not known whether the class of hyperbolic germs with Reeb directions coincides with the class of germs arising as the product of two real-contact germs.
 We leave this question as an interesting open question to be explored.
-Additionally, in case these two classes do not coincide, it would be natural to ask whether, in line with the fat case, the smaller class has infinite codimension within the bigger class.

 The question above is closely related to the local model of contact-pairs $(\alpha,\beta)$, which constitute a rich geometric structure (see the work \cite{BA} by G. Bande and A. Hadjar).
 Indeed, contact pairs $(\alpha,\beta)$ of $(1,1)$-type on a $6$-dimensional manifold define a distribution $\SD:=\ker(\alpha)\cap\ker(\beta)$ (called the \textit{characteristic distribution} in \cite{pairs}) satisfying that all of its germs are locally diffeomorphic to the flat hyperbolic-germ (see \cite[Theorem 3.1]{BA}).
 Thus, it would be interesting to understand whether this represents the local model of any hyperbolic distribution with Reeb directions or not.